-For the "exponential change possible" indicators, many of these same limitations also apply.
-Moreover, even for the "exponential change unlikely" indicators, there is still some nonquantifiable possibility of nonlinear change.
-For indicators within both categories, we defaulted our methods to looking at acceleration factors assuming continued linear change, as described above.
-However, these values should be seen as just a general guide to inform how much faster change needs to occur compared with what has occurred over the past five years.
-We did not make quantitative predictions based on changing economics, supply-chain constraints, or expected policy factors, and we acknowledge that there are multiple potential pathways that these targets may follow.
+For the "S-curve possible" indicators, many of these same limitations also apply.
+Moreover, even for the "S-curve unlikely" indicators, there is still some nonquantifiable possibility of nonlinear change.
+For indicators within both categories, we default our methods to looking at acceleration factors assuming continued linear change, as described above.
+However, these values should be seen as just a general guide to inform how much faster change needs to occur compared to what has occurred over the past five years.
+We do not make quantitative predictions based on changing economics, supply-chain constraints, or expected policy factors, and we acknowledge that there are multiple potential pathways that these targets may follow.